 Buying equipment and making improvements can lower your taxable income in the year you buy them, if you use Section 179 or bonus depreciation.

-In 2025, those rules are generous again, allowing you to write off equipment, software, and building upgrades in the same year you buy them.
-Hence, timing a big purchase can drop your taxable income and help you avoid the SSTB phase band.
+In 2025, the rules remain generous, letting you write off equipment, software, and building upgrades in the same year you purchase them.
+Properly timing a major purchase can lower your taxable income and help maximize the Qualified Business Income Deduction for Dentists, while potentially avoiding the SSTB phase-out band.

 Compensation & Entity Strategy